tangle-network/relayer/config/README.md

 ##### sync-blocks-from

 The block number to start scanning for events from.
-This similar to the [deployed-at](#deployed-at) configuration value, but this is used to override the value of the [deployed-at](#deployed-at) configuration value However, this is only used when the relayer is syncing the chain for the first time, and the relayer will use the [deployed-at](#deployed-at) configuration value as the default value here.
+This value can override the [deployed-block](#deployed-at) configuration value but is only used during the initial synchronization of the chain.
+If not specified, the relayer uses the [deployed-block](#deployed-at) configuration value as the default starting block number.

 - Type: `number`
 - Required: `false`